KangBoonkiat/Facial-Detection/README.md

 ### 3.Create more data:

 1. Make use of the create_data.py
-2.Kindly ensure that the folder for image and annotations are set correct if not it will not work
+2. Kindly ensure that the folder for image and annotations are set correct if not it will not work

 ### 4.Build Model:

-1.The Model used will be VGG16.
+1. The Model used will be VGG16.
 2. In BuildModel.py, it is all the step to build model and save it.

 ### 5.Testing Model